isabella232/manta-garbage-collector/docs/basic.md

 # Basic Functionality Demo

+XXX 2019-10-28 A lot of this is no longer relevant for Manta v2.
+Needs to be rewritten.

 This demo assumes that a reasonably up-to-date Manta deployment.
 It will cover the intended usage of the garbage-collector.
 This includes: